oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 ## Feature: Account Linking

 **Overview** Account Linking is a feature that allows your customer's bank/e-wallet account to be linked to your system using tokenization.
 By setting up account linking up front, your customer can later complete payments without being prompted for any card details or e-wallet phone number.
-Currently, our account linking feature is supported in E-Wallet (DANA).
+Currently, our account linking feature is supported in E-Wallet (DANA & ShopeePay).

 Account linking feature is free of charge.